 3. Don’t use double quotations

-While double quotation marks are an important part of writing, steer clear of these in your meta description.
+While double quotation marks are an important part of writing, steer clear of these in your meta descriptions.
 The reason is simple: in HTML, quotation marks are used to contain pieces of information, like so:

 <meta name="description" content="OPSM opticians provide professional eye care, prescription glasses, sunglasses and contact lenses.
 Book an eye test online or find your closest optometrist here!">

-4. Consider user intent
+4. Consider search intent

 For example, if a user runs a search for “cheap flights from JFK to LAX”, it might pay off to include a price point to entice them to click.